-SECTION A: MATHEMATICS
+Section A: Mathematics

-Students should gain the computational and analytical skills needed for a variety of majors and learn how these skills apply to the social and economic sciences.
+Students should gain the computational and analytical skills needed for a variety of majors and learn how these skills apply to the social and economic sciences

-- a) understand the nature of statistics and probability theory; - b) use descriptive and inferential statistical concepts for the analysis of economic data; - c) understand the application of descriptive and inferential statistics in social and behavioral science research; - d) work with polynomial, rational, exponential, logarithms and trigonometric functions; - e) apply the tools of calculus and linear algebra in formulating and solving economic problems.
+- 1. understand the nature of statistics and probability theory; - 2. use descriptive and inferential statistical concepts for the analysis of economic data; - 3. understand the application of descriptive and inferential statistics in social and behavioral science research; - 4. work with polynomial, rational, exponential, logarithms and trigonometric functions; - 5. apply the tools of calculus and linear algebra in formulating and solving economic problems.